-Head to the iconic ice skating rink at the Rockefeller Center and admire the giant Christmas tree that is always put up here.
+Head to the iconic ice skating rink at the Rockefeller Center and check out one of the best viewpoints in NYC before admiring the giant Christmas tree that is always put up here.

 Most of Manhattan will be beautifully decorated with Christmas lights so don’t forget to bring your camera.
 Once you’ve had enough of the busy city, you can head to Central Park, where the snow-covered lawns and trees become a true winter wonderland.

 Close to Bryant Park, a winter village is usually set up selling hot food and drinks.

 Bamberg is one of Germany’s most underrated cities and often skipped in favor of the much larger Munich, Berlin, or Hamburg.
 However, there is no better place to visit on a cold winter’s day when the snow makes Bamberg look almost like a toy city.

 With incredible historic architecture and lots of little side streets to explore, this city is a great place to spend a few days drinking mulled wine or craft beer and shopping for souvenirs.